 All intermediate and advanced badminton rackets have a ‘graphite composition’ ‘100% graphite rackets’ which are made of technologies like Nanocarbon.
 These kinds of rackets are much more durable, lightweight and better performing as compared to steel and aluminum badminton rackets.

-In the next section, we will be listing out the pros and cons of what we consider to be the 5 best badminton rackets for beginners in India.
+In the next section, we will be listing out the pros and cons of what we consider to be the 5 best badminton rackets for beginners in India in 2020.

 1) Yonex Carbonex 8000 Plus 3U-G4